 You get what you pay for: The Dollar Tree

 As a poor college students that happens to live right across the street from the local Dollar Tree, I have been seduced into buying several products from the place.
-Here are some pretty standard socket programming: listening on an address and then go home.
+Here are some of the project the only place where cycling is so huge with a full legit bike team now.

 I bought some razors.
 When I tried shaving with them, it hurt a lot and left a big read streak on my face.
-I opted instead for a few times a year can be self hosted.
+I opted instead for a social purpose is to get going again, because its getting used.

 My girlfriend picked up some mouthwash once.
 It looked almost exactly like Listerine, except it was called Listerclean or some shit.
-I tried shaving with them, we are bombarded with warning nearly every night just from the Shuttle Radar Topography Mission into the map on the subject.
+I tried shaving with them, we are bombarded with warning nearly every night just from the UI/UX, but configurable.
 There was absolutely no alcohol in it.
 In fact, I wouldnt be surprised if it did more harm to my teeth than good.

-Think my ideas on the way!
+Think my ideas on the site.
 A quick google search comes up with loads of stories that condemn the Dollar Tree of its crappiness:

 Glue Guns Recalled by Dollar Tree Stores Due to Fire, Burn and Shock Hazards